MyBord/mybord-server/docs/deployment.md

 In order to use Prisma Cloud, we need to:

-1. Create a Prisma database
+1. Create a Prisma database / prisma server
 2. Deploy our prisma instance to a Prisma service

 ### A. Creating a Prisma database

-In order to create the necessary prisma database, we need to:
+In order to create the necessary prisma database / prisma server, we need to:

 1. Create a prisma account.
 2. Create a new prisma server.
 The server name should be one of the instance names listed in the